emiludenz/animals/README.md

 :$ fsharpc -a animalsSmall.fs && fsharpc -r animalsSmall.dll main.fsx

-To use the program the following parameters should be provided to create a new environment.
+To use the program the following parameters should be provided to create a new environment, where a text file, called "test.txt", is returned when the program terminates.

 mono main.exe [T][n][e][felg][u][fulv][s][optional]